 Digital signature 101: What is it and how does it work?

-At the heart of it, a digital signature is confirmation of the signer’s identity.
-It checks that the electronic document is signed by the person it claims to be from and that it hasn’t been tampered with in any way since it was created.
+At the heart of it, a digital signature is the confirmation of the signer’s identity.
+It ensures that the electronic document has been signed by the person they claim to be and that there hasn’t been any tampering within the document post-creation.

 Think of it this way: your signature is a locked box that requires two keys to open.
-If the keys don’t match, an alarm will go off, red lights will start flashing, the doors will shut close, and the FBI will burst through the windows to apprehend you.
+If the keys don’t match, an alarm will go off, red lights will start flashing, the doors will shut close, and the FBI will burst through the windows to apprehend the culprit.

-Now obviously, that’s not going to happen but if the keys don’t match, the sign is invalidated, and the other party is notified.
+Now obviously, that’s not going to happen but if the keys don’t match, the document will be invalidated and all of the parties will be notified.

 Behind the scenes of digital signature signing

-Your digital signature comes with two encryptions keys — one public, one private.
+Your digital signature comes with two encryption keys — one public, one private.